brainlife/docs/docs/apps/introduction.md

 ## Prerequisite

-Before you start making an App for brainlife, we should be familar with the following general concepts.
+Before you start making an App for brainlife, you should be familar with the following general concepts:

 1. You should be familar with at least 1 programming language (Matlad, Python, R, etc..)